elyubich/elyubich.github.io/_pages/research.md

 ## Work in Progress

 ### Nice Work if You Can Get it: The Distribution of Employment and Earnings During the Early Years of the Clean Energy Transition
-with Jonathan Colmer, John Voorheis, and Kyle Addison.
+with Jonathan Colmer, and John Voorheis.

 ### Why is Industrial Energy Efficiency Improving?
 with Will Rafey, Joe Shapiro, and Reed Walker.